Updated 5th June 2018

 Privileged credentials are only transmitted to mySociety servers via encrypted protocols (HTTPS or SSH).
 Credentials are only exchanged in person or out-of-band with manual integrity checking.

-i) Reports If a user contacts us to ask that a report they have made in the past be removed, in most cases we will offer to anonymise it, but retain the report’s content, thus effectively removing any link between the report and the user’s online profile.
+i) Reports If a user contacts us to ask that a report they have made in the past be removed, in most cases we will offer to anonymise it, removing the personal data from the database, but retaining the report’s content, thus effectively removing any link between the report and the user’s online profile.

 We take this course in preference to deleting reports, because we consider them to be important historic data which allows researchers to understand trends in street faults across the country for the lifetime of the site.
 See below for more details about retention periods.